DimABSA/DimABSA2026/README.md

 </details>

 -->
-**Dimensional Stance Detection (DimStance)**: Given an utterance or post and a target entity, stance detection involves determining whether the speaker is in favor or against the target (Mohammad et. al., 2017).
-This is similar to ABSA, if we treat the target as an aspect.
-Building on this conceptual similarity between stance detection and ABSA, we propose DimStance, a task that formulates stance detection under the ABSA schema in the VA space.
-In this task, the target in stance detection is treated as an aspect, categorical stance labels (e.g., Favor, Neutral, Against) are replaced with continuous VA scores, and opinion terms are incorporated to align with the ABSA schema.
-This new formulation of stance detection allows one to determine more nuanced information about the emotions of the speaker towards the target. (link to Codabench)

 Participants may choose to participate in one or more of these subtasks, depending on their research interest or application focus.